myshell-ai/AIlice/README.md

 AIlice is a lightweight AI Agent under development, which also serves as a simple development framework for quickly building and experimenting with various AI Agent ideas.
 Her features are briefly listed as follows:

-- **Natural multi-Agent invocation and interaction mechanism.**
+- **Natural and highly fault-tolerant Interactive Agents Calling Tree architecture.**
 - **Parsing LLM output in the most flexible way possible, supporting more varied function call mechanisms.**
+- **Self-constructing and dynamically loading environment interaction modules, offering limitless potential for feature expansion.**
-- **Support for various open-source LLMs and commercial models like gpt-4.**
+- **Designed for open-source models but seamlessly supports commercial models like GPT-4.**
-- **Support for peripheral modules such as web page, pdf browsing, searching, bash, Python code execution, voice dialogue, etc. which run as RPC services in a separable runtime environment.**
+- **Supports in-depth investigations on specific topics.**
+- **Automation programming and script execution.
+It serves as an all-encompassing coder and a proficient system management tool, mastering all system commands—akin to an AI operating system.**

 # COOL things we can do